Green Green (video game): Characters

 A quiet, sick girl.
-Sanae keeps her distance from others, and doesn't make much of an effort to interact with her fellow students.
+Sanae keeps her distance from others, and does not make much of an effort to interact with her fellow students.
 She originally claims that her pill case carries only vitamins, but in reality it is medication for an illness she has.
 Physically, she is weak and looks younger than the other girls.
 This makes her the initial love interest of Tenjin, who has a younger sister complex.